Vortex Mass in Superfluid Fermi Gases along the BEC-BCS Crossover

 \subsection{Short-range cutoff}

 In the previous section, the asymptotic behavior was taken into account exactly, but the density profiles close to the center of the vortex were approximated.
-To evaluate the short-range cutoff more precisely, we calculate the integrals \eqref{eq:associated-mass} and \eqref{eq:internal-mass} numerically and define parameters $\alpha_a$ and $\alpha_i$ by the following formulae.
+To evaluate the short-range cutoff more precisely, we calculate integrals \eqref{eq:associated-mass} and \eqref{eq:internal-mass} numerically and define parameters $\alpha_a$ and $\alpha_i$ by the following formulas.

-The total vortex mass is then given by $M_{tot} = M_a + M_i$.
+The total vortex mass is then given by $M_{\text{tot}} = M_a + M_i$.
 A priori, $\alpha_a$ and $\alpha_i$ still depend on the system size $R$.
 However, the dependence is very weak: we verified that the deviation from a constant is less than 1\% for $R/\xi > 3$.
 Thus, we can safely replace $\alpha_a$ and $\alpha_i$ by the values obtained for a sufficiently large system size.
 Naively, these parameters introduce new length scales, $\alpha_a \xi$ and $\alpha_i \xi$ that characterize the vortex core size.
 However, we will soon show that $\alpha_a$ and $\alpha_i$ are always of order unity, meaning they do not define an independent length scale.